Easiest Way to Add SVGs in React Native

 • width and height: Dimensions of the Rect.

-• fill: Color of the SVG elements.
+• fill: Colors SVG elements.

 Below is an example of how to use LinearGradient for background:

-import Svg, { Circle, Rect, LinearGradient, Stop } from 'react-native-svg';
+import Svg, { Circle, Rect, LinearGradient, Stop } from "react-native-svg";

 export default function Example() {